Bayan2019/learn-file-storage-s3-golang-starter/boot.dev.md

 * A user's draft content that they haven't published yet
 * The org's video content that's only available to paying customers

+### Signed URLs

+Presigned URLs are a way to give temporary access to a private object in S3.
+S3 will generate a URL (by attaching a cryptographic signature) that allows access to the object for a limited time.
+To be clear, it doesn't require the user to be logged in - it's just a URL that expires.

+The idea is that we'll generate these URLs with very short life spans, and then only give them to users who have already been authenticated by your application.

 ## CDNs

 ## Resiliency